-Dr. Field, however has 2 years full time training in medical anesthesia and as such is also trained in general anesthesia, although he does not practice in office general anesthesia in Australia.
-He is board certified in dental anesthesia in North America, holding both a Diploma from the National Dental Board of Anesthesia and a Fellowship in dental anesthesia from the American Dental Society of anesthesia.
-So, as you can see, he not only meets, but exceeds the minimum training standards required here in Australia.
+Dr. Field, however, has 2 years of full-time training in medical anesthesia and as such is also trained in general anesthesia, although he does not practice in-office general anesthesia in Australia.
+He is board-certified in dental anesthesia in North America, holding both a Diploma from the National Dental Board of Anesthesia and a Fellowship in dental anesthesia from the American Dental Society of anesthesia.
+So, as you can see, he not only meets but exceeds the minimum training standards required here in Australia.

 What is the difference between sedation and general anesthesia?

-From your point of view this is not much difference.
-In each case your perception is that you go to sleep and when you awaken the work is complete.
-In technical terms, with a general anesthetic when you are asleep you stop breathing and your gag reflex is lost so we must put a tube through your vocal chords and attach that tube to a ventilator (machine that breathes for you).
-With sedation, you breath on your own and your gag reflex is intact, so sedation is safer than general anesthesia when performed by trained practitioners.
+From your point of view, this is not much difference.
+In each case, your perception is that you go to sleep and when you awaken the work is complete.
+In technical terms, with a general anesthetic when you are asleep you stop breathing and your gag reflex is lost so we must put a tube through your vocal cords and attach that tube to a ventilator (a machine that breathes for you).
+With sedation, you breathe on your own and your gag reflex is intact, so sedation is safer than general anesthesia when performed by trained practitioners.

 Finally unlike general anesthetic procedures, which in Australia can only be performed in hospitals, for which you have to be at the hospital hours before the procedure and stay for hours after, with sedation you arrive 15 minutes before and usually are discharged within 30-45 minutes after the procedure.

 Sedation allows nervous or phobic patients to have general dental work performed in a non-threatening manner.
 It allows all patients to have dental surgical procedures performed comfortably.